 by Michikazu Kojima, Fusanori Iwasaki, Hendro Putra Johannes, Ellen Putri Edita • 02 July 2020

 The coronavirus (COVID-19) pandemic has raised issues with waste management.
 In Association of Southeast Asian Nations (ASEAN) countries, the increasing amount of medical waste during the pandemic is not in line with the availability of waste management facilities.
 Furthermore, the amount of plastic waste is also rising because people rely more on food delivery services.
-This causes a plastic waste ban roll-back in some countries.
 In this difficult situation, it is crucial for ASEAN countries to strengthen their waste management policies.

 by Michikazu Kojima • 01 March 2019